SIGPLAN/SIGPLAN.github.io/PAC.md

 layout: default
 title: "The SIGPLAN Professional Activities Committee"
 ---

 **Student Members**
-Are you a student who is a presenter or co-author of a paper, but need money to attend the conference?&#160; The SIGPLAN Professional Activities Committee (PAC) provides support to help advance professional goals such as these.
-Even if you are not a SIGPLAN member, you can apply &#8212; as long as the event you are participating in is sponsored by SIGPLAN, you are a member of ACM, and your advisor is a member of SIGPLAN.
+Are you a student who is a presenter or co-author of a paper, but need money to attend the conference?
+The SIGPLAN Professional Activities Committee (PAC) provides support to help advance professional goals such as these.
+Even if you are not a SIGPLAN member, you can apply -- as long as the event you are participating in is sponsored by SIGPLAN, you are a member of ACM, and your advisor is a member of SIGPLAN.